wasm-signatures/design/spec/tool-conventions/Signatures.md

 The format is compatible with partial verification, i.e. verification of an arbitrary subset of a module:

-1. Verify the presence of the header, extract the specification version, the hash function to use and the signatures.
+1. Verify the presence of the header, extract the specification version, the content type, the hash function to use and the signatures.
 2. Check that at least one of the signatures is valid for `hashes`.
 If not, return an error and stop.
 3. Split `hashes` (included in the signature) into `h1 … hm` with `m` being the last section to verify.
 4. Read the module, computing the hash of the `(pi, di)` tuples to verify, immediately returning an error if the output doesn't match `hi`.